BonneGueule line: Loro Piana wool suits

 The jackets of both suits are semi-canvassed.

-This provides some very interesting advantages:
+This allows for some very interesting advantages:

-A cut that you already know...
+A cut you already know...

 Nothing new on the cut, which is still that of our previous costumes.

-A fitted jacket just right
+A jacket that fits just right

-A cut that gives style to its wearer.
+A cut that gives its wearer allure.

 A supple and light shoulder